 The Work, Life, and Gender Committee’s 2010 national survey of randomly sampled PRSA membership found that women still earn significantly less than men in public relations.
 Gendered income disparity can be attributed to years of professional experience, manager role enactment and income-suppressing career interruptions.
 There was also strong empirical evidence for direct gender income discrimination.
 In fact, results revealed that over a 40-year career, women are penalized $332,200 due to gender discrimination alone.

-Bey-Ling Sha, Ph.D., APR, associate professor, San Diego State University
+Bey-Ling Sha, Ph.D., APR, professor and interim director, school of journalism & media studies, San Diego State University

-David M. Dozier, Ph.D., professor, San Diego State University
+David M. Dozier, Ph.D., professor, school of journalism & media studies, San Diego State University